 After having finished the course:

-You master time and frequency analysis of analog electronic circuits and signals both analytical and with simulations.
+you will master time and frequency analysis of analog electronic circuits and signals - both analytical and with simulations.

-you have knowledge about positive and negative feedback and understand how the poles and the 0-point affects the behavior and stability of electronic circuits.
+you have knowledge about positive and negative feedback, and understand how the poles and the 0-point affect the behavior and stability of electronic circuits.

-you have knowledge about the relationship between the analogue and digital world.
-You can find computer algorithms for analog circuits and you know the relationships between the Laplace and Z-transforms and Fourier and DFT/DTFT transformations.
+you have knowledge about the relationship between the analog and digital world.
+You can find computer algorithms for analog circuits and you know the relationships between the Laplace and Z-transforms, and Fourier and DFT/DTFT transformations.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements:

 - Mathematics R1 (or Mathematics S1 and S2) + R2